navjotbedi/FoodApp/graphql-api/README.md

 ### Installation

-Calorie API Server can can be started using 'node index.js', or you can also run using any IDE.
+Calorie API Server can can be started using ```node index.js```, or you can also run using any IDE.
 Open the project in the IDE, sync the POM file and run the project.